Regularisation of Neural Networks by Enforcing Lipschitz Continuity: Experiments

 \subsection{Street View House Numbers}

 The Street View House Numbers dataset contains over $600,000$ images of digits extracted from Google's Street View platform.
 Each image contains three colour channels and has a resolution of $32 \times 32$ pixels.
 As with the previous datasets, the only preprocessing performed is to rescale the input features to the range $\lbrack -1, 1\rbrack$.
-No data augmentation is performed while training on this dataset.
-The first network used for this dataset, which follows a VGG-style structure, is comprised of four conv--conv--maxpool blocks with 64, 128, 192, and 256 feature maps, respectively.
+However, in contrast to the experiments on CIFAR-10 and CIFAR-100, no data augmentation is performed while training on this dataset.
+The first network architecture used for this dataset, which follows a VGG-style structure, is comprised of four conv--conv--maxpool blocks with 64, 128, 192, and 256 feature maps, respectively.
 This is followed by two fully connected layers, each with 512 units, and then the logistic regression layer.
-Due to the large training set size, we found that it was only necessary to train for 20 epochs.
-The AMSGrad optimiser was used with an initial learning rate of $10^{-4}$, which was decreased by a factor of 10 at epochs 15 and 18.
-Results demonstrating the performance of individual regularisers, and the combination of LCC with dropout and batch normalisation, are given in Table~\ref{tbl:svhn-vgg}.
-We also train small WRN models on this dataset.
+Due to the large training set size, it is only necessary to train for 20 epochs.
+The Adam optimiser~\citep{kingma2014} is used with an initial learning rate of $10^{-4}$, which is decreased by a factor of 10 at epochs 15 and 18.
+Small WRN models are also trained on this dataset.
 Once again, due to the large size of the training set, it is sufficient to only train each network for 20 epochs in total.
-We therefore use a compressed learning rate schedule, compared to WRNs trained on CIFAR-10 and CIFAR-100.
+Therefore, compared to the WRNs trained on CIFAR-10 and CIFAR-100, a compressed learning rate schedule is used.
 The learning rate is started at 0.1, and is decreased by a factor of 5 at epochs 6, 12, and 16.
-Test set performance for each of the WRN models trained on SVHN is provided in Table~\ref{tbl:svhn-wrn}.
+Measurements of the test set performance for each of the models trained on SVHN are provided in Table~\ref{tbl:svhn}.

-In isolation, LCC provides only a small improvement in test accuracy, which is in line with what has been observed on other datasets so far.
-Also congruent with our other results is that the performance of LCC combined with batch normalisation on the VGG networks is noticeably higher than other approaches---in this case these networks perform comparably with the WRN models.
-For this dataset, the LCC methods provide very little benefit to the residual networks we have considered.
-Spectral decay again performs worse than LCC-$\ell_2$ and actually fails to converge when using wide residual networks.
+For VGG, using dropout in conjunction with other approaches results in the best performance, but in isolation is not effective.
+LCC improves accuracy in both the VGG and WRN models, whereas spectral decay does not help for either.